charliecalvert/CloudNotes/Assignments/CopyToS3Part01.md

-# Copy to S3 Part 01
+#Copy to S3 Part 01

-The goal of this assignment is simply to get you up to speed with AwsBasicS3.
+This assignment helps you get up to speed with AwsBasicS3.
 This program aids content creators who produce a lot of HTML files.

-The simplest way to get started is to watch the now outdated intro video:
+To get started is to watch the now outdated intro video:

 - [AwsBasic Intro](http://youtu.be/EF0kHY8mYXg)